fpdf-easytable/fpdf-easytable/README.md

 5. [Example](https://github.com/fpdf-easytable/fpdf-easytable/blob/master/basic_example.pdf):
    we get a ttf font file (my_font.ttf) that support the language and symbols we want to use.
    For this example we are using Russian.
-The encode for Russian is KOI8-R
+The encode that we are using for Russian is KOI8-R

        php makefont.php /path/to/font_ttf/my_font.ttf ISO-8859-2